Software pioneer McAfee says framed for murder in Belize

 "He was suspected (of making crystal meth) but he was not convicted nor was he charged.
 He was only suspected," said Belize police spokesman Raphael Martinez.

-McAfee also owns a security company in Belize as well as several properties, an ecological enterprise and a water taxi and ferry business.
+McAfee also owns a security company in Belize as well as several properties and an ecological enterprise.

 "It would be quite nice for him to come in and answer some of the questions that could lead to the closure of this case," Martinez said.
 "He is not wanted for murder, but he is wanted for questioning as a person of interest."